Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

 10. Moonwalk Riverfront

-After you have grabbed your beignets from Cafe du Monde or finished eating at the French Market, head on over to the Moonwalk Riverfront.
-This is a pedestrian path that you can take off one of the side streets connected to Decatur.
-The walk takes you by the Mississippi River that serves as a great lookout point of the Crescent City Connection Bridge.
+Moonwalk Riverfront is a pedestrian path that you can take off one of the side streets connected to Decatur.
+The walk takes you by the Mississippi River, serving as a great lookout point for the Crescent City Connection Bridge.

-Stroll along, take in the beautiful site and finish off at the Washington Artillery Park.
-Where you’ll find another great view of Jackson Square.
+Stroll along, take in the beautiful site, and finish at the Washington Artillery Park, where you’ll find another great view of Jackson Square.

-As you’re exploring the French Quarter, you will notice that there are many antique shops.
+As you explore the French Quarter, you will notice many antique shops.
 It’s a great time to do some window shopping or seek out some fascinating finds.
 Old pieces of artwork, furniture, or trinkets for the home.

 A must-see in New Orleans, check out the New Orleans Pharmacy Museum.
 Circa 1823… this is one of the oldest apothecaries in the US.
-You learn and see what pharmacies looked like in the past before modern medicine.
+You learn and see what pharmacies looked like before modern medicine.
 There is a total of two floors with historic pharmaceutical and medicinal items.

 It’s pretty cool and yet creepy how far we’ve come.
 Vintage eyewear, antique medicine bottles, superstitious cures, old informative posters, birthing chairs, and more.